Close Banner

 • Ask if you can add people to your party when you check in if others want to join you.
 We have been able to add people if there's availability.

 • Ask about discounts.
-Most packages can have Magic Key and Disney Visa discounts applied, but a few do not.
+You can apply Magic Key and Disney Visa discounts to most packages.
+But a few do not accept them.

 • If you can't make your reservation, cancel in the expected time.
-Some packages can be canceled two hours in advance.
+You can cancel some packages two hours in advance.
 Others a day or two before.

 • Only book if you are comfortable knowing that shows can be canceled last minute with no refund.